 What professional writers know about typography can usually be traced back to unreliable sources—typing-class and computer-lab teachers, parents, freshman roommates, blog commenters.
 I’m sure they all meant well.
 But they didn’t know much about typography.

-So it’s not surprising that bad typography habits get passed along.
-What’s surprising is how tenacious these habits can be.
+It’s not surprising that bad typography habits get passed along.
+What’s surprising is how tenacious they can be.

 A core principle of this book is that professional writers should hold their documents to the same standards as any professionally published material, like books, newspapers, and magazines.
 There are not differing categories of typography—say, academic typography vs. legal typography vs. business typography.
 There is only typography.